kcmerrill/oogway/README.md

             alfred /oogway/slack http.recover "#alerts" "{{ .Name }}" "https://kcmerrill.com"
 ```

+A few things to note:

+1. I'm using pre-baked [`alfred`](https://github.com/kcmerrill/alfred) tasks here as to not repeat myself.
+   1. Feel free and use these tasks too!
+Just remember to set `SLACK_WEBHOOK_URL` in your `env`.
+1. While decent notifications, you can add whatever you want to commands.
+   1. Be creative, you can use an external config like [sherlock](https://github.com/kcmerrill/sherlock) to do heartbeats.
+1. `Oogway` pairs nicely with graphing databases such as [InfluxDB](https://github.com/influxdata/influxdb).
+   1. Notice on the critical, sending data.
+The `cmd` key is just yaml, so it can accept multi-line commands.
+1. The `cmd` is just run on the shell, so if you have something much more complicated than just a simple curl, feel free to call your application here.
+1. You can have as many files you'd like, or many checks in one file.
+100% up to you.
+Just note that duplicated check names will be overwritten.

 ## The Flow

 1. **check** *(required)* is run.
 Depending on exit code: